-22820 Savi Ranch Parkway Yorba Linda, CA 92887 www.bkprecision.com
+22820 Savi Ranch Parkway Yorba Linda, CA 92887 www.bkprecision.com Service Information below address.

-Service Information

-Warranty Service: Please return the product in the original packaging with proof of purchase to the below address.
 Clearly state in writing the performance problem and return any leads, connectors and accessories that you are using with the device.

-Non-Warranty Service: Return the product in the original packaging to the below address.
-Clearly state in writing the performance problem and return any leads, connectors and accessories that you are using with the device.
+Warranty Service: Please return the product in the original p ackaging with proof of purchase to the state in writing the performance problem and return any leads, connectors and accessories that you are using with the device.
 Customers not on open account must include payment in the form of a money order or credit card.
 For the most current repair charges contact the factory before shipping the product.